AashayShingre/mini-projects-python/README.md

 ## Installation and Tests

-Follow `README` in each folder for installation and tests.
+1. Create vitrual environment.

-The tests include the test txt given with each challenge
+2. Follow `README` in each folder for installation and tests.
+The tests include the test txt given with each challenge.